Nearly 90% of Scots back ban on firework sales

 Community Safety Minister Ash Denham said: “The results of both our public consultation and national survey demonstrate overwhelming public support for a change in how fireworks are sold and used in Scotland.

-“While legislation on the sale of fireworks is reserved to Westminster, we need a full and frank debate on how fireworks are sold and I will continue to press the UK Government on this issue.
+“While legislation on the sale of fireworks is reserved to Westminster, we need a full and frank can you buy uti antibiotics over the counter debate on how fireworks are sold and I will continue to press the UK Government on this issue.

 “Our fireworks review group will now consider how best to use the powers at our disposal to drive forward action to reduce the damage caused by fireworks misuse.